CrossCloudGuru/CrossCloudGuru.github.io/prepare-netboot-os-environment-for-raspberry-pis.md

-This second article in the series is about preparing the server side for each of the Raspberry Pi's that will boot over the network.
+THIS second article in the series is about preparing the server side for each of the Raspberry Pi's that will boot over the network.
 The architecture principle that I have defined is that each Raspberry Pi will get it's own unique and isolated configuration.

 This article will describe in detail the build-up of the script I have created during my testing to make it work.
 A scripted approach helps me automate the steps required to create a repeatable solution.
 Going over all the steps in the script will provide you a full understanding of my reasoning behind these steps to.